 - 1VerdictThe Tesla Model X is a huge SUV with a variety of interior seating layouts, astonishing performance and extensive real-world range

 - 2Range, battery & chargingThe Tesla Model X has great real-world range, and access to the brand's Supercharger network is a boon for long-distance driving

-- 3Running costs - currently readingThe Tesla Model X is an expensive car for private buyers, but running costs are low and it's good value for business users
+- 3Running costs - currently readingThe Tesla Model X is inescapably expensive to buy and insure, but running costs should be lower than the equivalent petrol-powered SUV

 - 6Practicality & boot spaceThe Tesla Model X is huge inside and can be specified with one of three different seating configurations